 Click through the slides below for examples of how to include in-text references in your sentences, and how to effectively integrate other people's ideas into your writing.

-You can generate a citation directly from the catalogue, remember to check with the style guide as it may not be accurate.
+You can generate a citation directly from the Library record, remember to check the Referencing website as it may not be accurate.
 See the following example:

 More referencing help:

-For more referencing information and useful links see the Study Help website.
-Referencing Forum designed by the Learning Advisers at UniSA who can provide study and assignment assistance, including referencing support.
+For more referencing information and useful links see the Referencing website designed by the Learning Advisers at UniSA who can provide study and assignment assistance, including referencing support.

 It is important to keep track of all the references you use in your assignments so that you can include them in your reference list or bibliography.
 To do this you can record the citations in a Word document, spreadsheet or notebook.
 Alternatively, you can use a bibliographic management software to store, organise and cite your references.
 The Library supports the bibliographic management tool EndNote, although there are many free systems available.